In this article, you’ll learn what is electric discharge machining? Its Working Principle, Advantages, and Applications are explained with pictures.

-- Surface finish specified should not be too fine.
+- The surface finish specified should not be too fine.

-Tolerance value of 0.05 mm could be easily achieved by EDM in normal production.
-However, by close control of the several variables a tolerance of +0.003 mm could be achieved.
-A typical taper value is about 0.005 to 0.05 mm per 100 mm in depth.
+A tolerance value of 0.05 mm could be easily achieved by EDM in normal production.
+However, by close control of the several variables, a tolerance of +0.003 mm could be achieved.
+A typical taper value is 0.005 to 0.05 mm per 100 mm depth.
 The tapered effect decreases substantially to zero after about 75 mm penetration.

-An overcut of 5 to 100 micron is produced, depending upon finishing or roughing.
-The best surface finish that can be economically achieved on steel is 0.4 micron.
-In ‘no wear’ machining, using graphite electrode a surface finish within 3.2 microns can be achieved.
+An overcut of 5 to 100 microns is produced, depending upon finishing or roughing.
+The best surface finish that can be economically achieved on steel is 0.4 microns.
+In ‘no wear’ machining, using graphite electrodes, a surface finish within 3.2 microns can be achieved.